Dear readers of ADxS.org, please forgive the disruption.

 Environmental factors as a cause of ADHD

 Environmental factors are all external and internal positive and negative influences on the individual.
-Intense negative environmental influences are stressors.
-Stressors is thus merely another term for stressful environmental influences.
-Illnesses are stressors as well as accidents or psychological stress.
+Intensive negative environmental influences are stressors.
+Stressors is therefore simply another term for stressful environmental influences.
+Illnesses are just as much stressors as accidents or psychological strain.

 Gene-environment interaction is a fundamental biological concept for the development of different behavioral patterns and mental disorders.
-It describes that environmental influences with different gene structure have different effects and do not necessarily add up.
+It describes how environmental influences with different genetic structures have different effects and do not necessarily add up.

 ADHD has several roots:

-• Genetic factors such as gene mutations (gene variants that arise independently of environmental influences/stress and are inherited over the long term)
+• Genetic factors such as gene mutations (gene variants that arise independently of environmental influences/stress and are inherited in the long term)

 • Pure environmental influences (e.g. encephalitis, early childhood stress) and

-• Epigenetically anchored environmental influences (different gene expressions that result from environmental influences (stress) and are heritable over a few generations).
+• Epigenetically anchored environmental influences (different gene expressions that result from environmental influences (stress) and are inherited over a few generations).

-Any one of these roots alone can lead to ADHD, but most often several of these roots act together.
-In addition, they interact (gene x environment interactions).
-See more at Genetic and epigenetic causes of ADHD.
+Each of these roots can lead to ADHD on its own, but usually several of these roots act together.
+They also interact (gene x environment interactions).
+More on this at Genetic and epigenetic causes of ADHD.